ProtoSchool/organizing/.github/ISSUE_TEMPLATE/new-chapter-request.md

 **What geographic area will your ProtoSchool chapter serve?**
 _In most cases, this should be a city.
 (Don't forget to add your location to the title of this issue as well!)_

 **What should we call your repo?**
 _In almost all cases, this will be the name of your city, with hyphens if multiple words, such as `los-angeles`._

+**Have you read and do you agree to abide by the ProtoSchool Code of Conduct?**
+_All chapter organizers must review and agree to abide by the overarching [ProtoSchool Code of Conduct](https://github.com/ProtoSchool/organizing/blob/master/CODE_OF_CONDUCT.md)._

 **How should Code of Conduct violations within your chapter be reported?**
 _Although ProtoSchool has an overarching [Code of Conduct](https://github.com/ProtoSchool/organizing/blob/master/CODE_OF_CONDUCT.md) for the community as a whole, it will be your responsibility as a chapter organizer to ensure an inclusive and welcoming community by enforcing a Code of Conduct specific to your own chapter's repo, website (if applicable), and live events.
-Please provide an email address and any additional contact information that your members may use to report any violations to your chapter's Code of Conduct._
+Please provide an email address and any additional contact information that your members may use to report any violations of your chapter's Code of Conduct._